How to Optimize Your Drupal Support Relationship

 The Drupal community also issues security updates for core that it categorizes as “minor,” as well as ongoing security updates for contributed modules -- all of which need to be addressed, fixed, and tested.

 Hosting stack security is another essential Drupal support factor.
 All hosting stacks for Drupal sites contain a minimum of four items: an operating system (Centos/Ubuntu/etc, a database (mySQL, SQL), PHP and Drupal.
-If your support partner does not manage your hosting relationship, they need to ensure that they are in sync with your hosting company’s system administrators to ensure ongoing and seamless integrations.
+If your support partner does not manage your hosting relationship, they need to be in sync with your hosting company’s system administrators to ensure ongoing and seamless integrations.

 4. Consider what else you want your support relationship to accomplish.